 Rock and Roll: The Science of SPEEDROLL Geometry

-Ever worn a pair of shoes that just seemed to roll you forward with each step?
-That’s the magic of a rocker geometry, and Saucony’s version is called SPEEDROLL.
+Ever worn a pair of shoes that just roll you forward with each step?
+That's rocker geometry, and Saucony's version is SPEEDROLL.

 It's not just a fancy name; it's a specific shape engineered into the midsole.
 By combining a slightly curved sole with a stiffer forefoot, SPEEDROLL technology helps your foot transition more efficiently from heel-strike to toe-off.
 Think of it like the smooth, rolling motion of a wheel, rather than the "slap-slap-slap" of a flat-bottomed shoe.

-This design is intended to reduce the energy your body spends on propulsion, making each stride feel a little bit easier.
-While other brands like Hoka have their "Meta-Rocker," Saucony's SPEEDROLL is often paired with a propulsive plate (like the nylon plate in the Endorphin Speed series or the carbon plate in the Pro series) to really amplify that forward-tipping sensation.
-It's a key ingredient in making their performance shoes feel so fast and effortless.
+The point is to reduce the energy your body spends on propulsion, so each stride feels a little easier.
+Other brands have their own versions (Hoka has "Meta-Rocker"), but Saucony's SPEEDROLL is often paired with a propulsive plate, like the nylon plate in the Endorphin Speed series or the carbon plate in the Pro series, to really amplify that forward-tipping sensation.
+It's a big reason their performance shoes feel so fast.

 Forget Lacing Tricks: This is FORMFIT